Peterpiotr/siguren-documentation/docs/source/archives/en-cours-user-manual-rev-2-en-borssele.rst

 |image23|

-   *The Motosuiveur® should never be engaged without its torque limiter.
+   *The Motosuiveur® should never be engaged without its MS Torque Limiter.
    This would cancel all garantee.*

-Assembly of the torque limiter
+Assembly of the MS Torque Limiter
 ------------------------------

-The installation is equipped with a **RS 160.1** torque limiter (Siam Ringspann).
+The installation is equipped with a **RS 160.1** MS Torque Limiter (Siam Ringspann).

 *See appendix 4 for technical sheet*

 Assembly must be done by qualified operators.

-The torque limiter is delivered factory rated to the value necessary to the application.
+The MS Torque Limiter is delivered factory rated to the value necessary to the application.
 In case of doubt, check the application data on the assembly drawing.

 The limiter assembly direction is defined on the layout.

-The torque limiter coupling is made of:
+The MS Torque Limiter coupling is made of:

 -  The permanent spring limiter